 - The split between the Eastern church (Eastern Orthodoxy) and the Western church (Roman Catholicism) didn’t occur until the 11th century.

-How do Protestant calculate the 40 days of Lent?
+How do Protestants calculate the 40 days of Lent?

 The period between Ash Wednesday and Easter Sunday is more than 40 days, so how is understood in Protestant traditions?
 Many Protestant denominations don’t count Sundays in the 40-day calculation, including Anglican, Lutheran, and Methodist churches.